rockerBOO/awesome-neovim/README.md

 - [norcalli/nvim-colorizer.lua](https://github.com/norcalli/nvim-colorizer.lua) - A high-performance color highlighter for Neovim which has no external dependencies!.
 - [sunjon/Shade.nvim](https://github.com/sunjon/Shade.nvim) - Shade is a Neovim plugin that dims your inactive windows, making it easier to see the active window at a glance.
 - [winston0410/range-highlight.nvim](https://github.com/winston0410/range-highlight.nvim) - An extremely lightweight plugin (~ 120loc) that highlights ranges you have entered in commandline.
-- [xiyaowong/nvim-transparent](https://github.com/xiyaowong/nvim-transparent) - Make your neovim transparent.
+- [xiyaowong/nvim-transparent](https://github.com/xiyaowong/nvim-transparent) - Make your Neovim transparent.
 - [folke/twilight.nvim](https://github.com/folke/twilight.nvim) - Dim inactive portions of the code you're editing using TreeSitter.

 ### Colorscheme Creation

 - [tjdevries/colorbuddy.nvim](https://github.com/tjdevries/colorbuddy.nvim) - A colorscheme helper for Neovim.
 Written in Lua!
 Quick & Easy Color Schemes 😄.
-- [norcalli/nvim-base16.lua](https://github.com/norcalli/nvim-base16.lua) - Programmatic lua library for setting base16 themes in Neovim.
+- [norcalli/nvim-base16.lua](https://github.com/norcalli/nvim-base16.lua) - Programmatic Lua library for setting base16 themes in Neovim.
-- [rktjmp/lush.nvim](https://github.com/rktjmp/lush.nvim) - Define Neovim themes as a DSL in lua, with real-time feedback.
+- [rktjmp/lush.nvim](https://github.com/rktjmp/lush.nvim) - Define Neovim themes as a DSL in Lua, with real-time feedback.
 - [Iron-E/nvim-highlite](https://github.com/Iron-E/nvim-highlite) - A colorscheme template that is "lite" on logic for the developer.

 ### Colorscheme